 If you’re working remotely and you’ll be frequenting these said cafes and restaurants, it might make sense to situate yourself here in Casco instead of making the commute from downtown Panamá each day.
 Casco is also quite safe and has a robust police presence due to the president’s offices being located there.

 Staying in Casco also means that you’re a stone’s throw from Cinta Costera, the scenic oceanfront walkway and park.
 A stroll from Casco through the fish market (Mercado de Mariscos) and onto Cinta Costera will bring you face to face with the city’s famed skyline as well as a huge Panama sign to commemorate your time in the isthmus.

-In Casco Antiguo, you have everything (almost) under one roof: yoga studios, hotels, hostels, restaurants, fabulous rooftop bars caressing the sky, gelaterias, cafes, churches, shops and historical squares.
+In Casco Antiguo, you have everything (almost) under one roof: yoga studios, hotels, hostels, restaurants, fabulous rooftop bars caressing the sky, gelaterias, cafes, churches, shops, and historical squares.

 El Cangrejo & Via Argentina

 “The crab” as it was called due to the way the streets sprawl out, is wholly cosmopolitan, yet tranquil enough to actually live in.
 El Cangrejo is a former Jewish enclave, though much of the population has since moved to upscale Paitilla and Punta Pacifica.
 A nod to its past is still evident through the rather large statue of Albert Einstein in the aptly named Plaza Einstein.
-You might not actually see it as it’s been under construction for yonks.

 Today, El Cangrejo could be perceived to be the most multicultural Panama City neighbourhood, judging by the sheer magnitude of restaurants serving international cuisine.